-Sustainable farming is more than adapting sensible practices that save water, conserve soil, cut down on energy use and reduce use of pesticides and other chemicals.
+Sustainable farming is more than adapting sensible practices that save water, conserve soil, cut down on energy use and reduce the use of pesticides and other chemicals.
 Sustainability is a never-ending quest–a way of looking long term, past the span of our own lives, to make decisions that not only pay off today but will be of benefit for generations to come.

 In every phase of grape growing and winemaking, we are committed to sustainable practices that result in healthy vineyards and the well-being of our workers.
-Hahn’s four SLH vineyards are certified under the rigorous Sustainability in Practice (SIP) standards which encompass water and soil conservation, efficient energy use, natural pest management and health and safety measures for our employees.